Creating a Custom Amazon Machine Image (AMI)

 These settings configure the lock-on-launch feature, which causes the AMI to use a fixed, specific repository version when it launches, and disables the automatic installation of security updates.
 Both are required to use a custom AMI with Elastic Beanstalk.

 Proceed through the wizard to launch the EC2 instance.
-When prompted, select an SSH key that you have access to so that you can use SSH to connect to the instance for the next steps.
+When prompted, select an key pair that you have access to so that you can connect to the instance for the next steps.